 So let’s learn more about your child’s learning style(s):

 Is your child an auditory learner?

 Does your child like to listen to you read her books?
-Does he like to talk through information as a way to better understand it?
-Does she listen to music frequently?
-Is he distracted by sounds in the environment?
-If so, auditory learning is likely his/her strength.
+Or like to talk through information as a way to better understand it?
+Maybe she listens to music frequently?
+Is she distracted by sounds in the environment?
+If so, auditory learning is likely her strength.
 Auditory learners like a logical order to learning and prefer to learn about the details first and then connect them into a whole picture.
 They also like to use logic to solve existing problems in a methodical manner rather than creating their own problems to solve.
 Auditory learners like to have clear rules and like categorizing and sorting.
 Graphic organizers are a great tool when teaching.